horsefacts/weth-invariant-testing/README.md

     }
 ```

-It's a subtle bug, but here'san explanation:
+There's a subtle bug here that means we're not testing what we think we are:
 - Since the possibility space for a random `address` is so large, most of the time the fuzzer will choose a new, never before seen address as `msg.sender`.
 - Since `msg.sender` won't yet have a balance, the `bound` statement will set the withdrawal amount to zero.
-- A close look at the `WETH` contract shows that it will allow zero withdrawals.
+- A close look at the `WETH` contract shows that it will allow zero withdrawals:

 ```solidity
     function withdraw(uint256 wad) public {